intmus/inttheory22-23/_03-triads-7chords-leadsheet/a2-triads.md

 - A: M3 + M3 (A5 outside)

 Note that all 3rds are either major or minor!
 Don't even worry about diminished thirds.
+We only have these 4 types of triads (in Tertian Harmony), Any adjustment of the structure of these 4 triad typs results in creating a different triad from the 4 types.

 Additional tips:
 - Knowing your scales can help identify triads, especially in a key with lots of sharps or flats where many of the possible altered notes are double sharps or flats.
 - Possible groupings for memorization
   - M and A both "start" with a M3, m and d both start with a m3
   - M and m are more familiar whereas A and d are newer and "weirder," have altered 5ths
+  - If you know your A major scale (as an example), you know your A major triad  (root, third, fifth).
+  - If you know your A minor scale, you know your A minor triad.

 **ID inversions?**
 - Root position: starting point (stacked thirds)